PART – 3rd THE FUNDAMENTAL RIGHTS (12-35)

 1. Fundamental Rights have been described as the Magna Carta of India.

-3. The Fundamental Rights are named so because they are guaranteed and protected by the Constitution, which is the fundamental law of the land.
-They are ‘fundamental’ also in the sense that they are the most essential for the all-round development (material, intellectual, moral, and spiritual) of the individuals.
+3. Fundamental Rights are named so because they are guaranteed and protected by the Constitution, which is the fundamental law of the land.
+They are ‘fundamental’ also in the sense that they are the most essential for the all-around development (material, intellectual, moral and spiritual) of the individuals.

-4. The original constitution contained seven fundamental rights, however, after the 44th constitutional amendment act, 1978, the right to property was repealed and now only six fundamental rights remain.
+4. The original constitution contained seven fundamental rights, however, after the 44th constitutional amendment act, of 1978, the property right was repealed and now only six fundamental rights remain.

 A. 12- Definition of the State